If you could add five healthy years to your life would you?

 Living a healthy life for as long as possible (longevity) is more about maintaining wellness.

-This is the difference between wellness and:
+This is the difference between good health and:

 - Bodybuilding: which is about what you look like on the outside.

 - Sports: which is about how you make your body perform in a competitive environment.